crate/langchain-cratedb/README.md

 ### Contributing
 The `langchain-cratedb` package is an open source project, and is [managed on GitHub].
-The project is still in its infancy, and we appreciate contributions of any kind.
+We appreciate contributions of any kind.

 ### License
 The project uses the MIT license, like the langchain-postgres project